 If you have other direct sellers working under you and you sell \$5,000 or more in goods during the year to any one of those sellers, you must report the sales on an information return.
 The information return, Form 1099-MISC, must show the name, address, and identification number of the seller placing the orders.
 Check Box 9 of Form 1099-MISC to show these sales.
-No dollar amount is needed.
-You must give Copy B or a qualified statement (such as a letter showing this information along with commissions, prizes, awards, etc.) to the seller by January 31, 1996.
+Do not enter a dollar amount.
+You must give Copy B or a qualified statement (such as a letter showing this information along with commissions, prizes, awards, etc.) to the seller by January 31, 1997.

-Copy A of Form 1099-MISC must be filed with the Internal Revenue Service by February 28, 1996.
+You must file Copy A of Form 1099-MISC with the Internal Revenue Service by February 28, 1997.
 Use Form 1096 to summarize and transmit Form 1099-MISC.
-See the instructions to Form 1096 for the address of the Internal Revenue Service Center where you must file Form 1096 and the accompanying Forms 1099-MISC.
+See the instructions to Form 1096 for the address where you must file Form 1096 and the accompanying Forms 1099-MISC.